-(If you are following along from our PHWFF group in New City, or just Need a little extra help; click on the hyperlinks and it will take you to an instructional on certain techniques)
+(If you are following along from our PHWFF group in New City, or just Need a little extra help; click the highlighted links to certain techniques and it will open in a new window)

-Now you want to tie in your white thread at the base of the tail
+With the tailing in place, tie in your white thread at the base of the shank.

-Now tie in your gold wire at the base of the tail on the side of the white thread.
+Tie in your gold wire at the base of the shank as well, to the side of the white thread.

 Mixing the dubbing:

 Next up is dubbing and SLF squirrel has got to be my favorite.
-What I do for this is I take a mixture of red and dark brown and I mix them together.
-Then I snip a patch of guard hairs off of a full squirrel skin and mix them in.
+What I do for this pattern is I take a mixture of red and dark brown SLF and I mix them together.
+I then snip a patch of guard hairs off of a full squirrel skin and mix them in.

 This will give you a good reddish-brown mix but be sure to adjust this based on the Isonychias in your area because colors always vary.